h7b/h7b-dendron-netlify/vault/notes.reading.amazon-acquires-mgm.md

 ## Notes from reading

-The news itself is nothing special, just proving the fact that
+The news itself is not exceptional, just proving the fact that
 - streaming services will be balkanized,
 - consumers need to unhappily subscribe to many concurrent providers to watch all the shows they have interest in, like the old days of cable TV